An Eulerian-Lagrangian Formulation of the Compressible Euler Equations with Vacuum: Introduction

 where $p$ is the pressure.
 Then, the system \eqref{GBCL} under assumptions \eqref{INCF} turns into the so called (compressible) Euler equations

 where we have used elementary manipulation (valid for smooth solutions), and the last equation in \eqref{EulerEq} is usually called balance of internal energy.

 One remarks that, the system \eqref{EulerEq} has too few equations for too many unknowns, hence in order to close it suitable equations of state are needed.
-For instance, we may specify the pressure $p= \mathcal{P}(\rho, \theta)$ and the internal energy $e= \mathcal{E}(\rho, \theta)$, where $\theta(t,\mathbf{x})$ is the thermodynamic temperature.
-Moreover, for an elastic fluid, the pressure and internal energy density satisfy the following Gibbs relation
+For instance, we may specify the pressure $p= p(\rho, \theta)$ and the internal energy $e= e(\rho, \theta)$, where $\theta> 0$ is the thermodynamic temperature.
+Moreover, for an elastic fluid, the following Gibbs relation must be satisfied, that is,

+where $s$ is the (specific) entropy, and $h(\rho, \theta)$ is the enthalpy. {In addition, we impose the hypothesis of thermodynamic stability}